When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 This course reviews the general practices of reimbursement payors, including Medicare, Medicaid, and HMOs, and provides general information that can be used to make the reimbursement process more successful.
 (Note that this course does not discuss billing or reimbursement practices in detail because this will vary across the country.)
 Education, evidence-based guidelines or standards of care, and legal issues are also discussed.

-After taking this course, nurses will apply information relative to the various reimbursement processes and the requirements to obtain payment when providing wound care services to their own practice.
+After taking this course, nurses (including certified case manager nurses) will apply information relative to the various reimbursement processes and the requirements to obtain payment when providing wound care services to their own practice.
 The nurse will also be informed about educational advancement in the specialty and understand the need to know any scope of practice limitations and the legal implications when providing wound care services across settings.

 - Understand the reimbursement process when managing wounds and issues related to nursing professional practice.